Founder, President and Administrative Director

 Visit Remembering Lauren to read the memorial to her daughter.

-Amanda, Carol, Alli, and Leah are involved immediately.
-We think they are four of the best coordinators in adoption!
-They are available to their birth moms for support.
-They come to the girls, working around their schedule and include the family and friends that give them support.
-As problem solvers, they look at their birth moms’ lives and set budgets, advise them on their birth fathers, and more.
+Alli, Kelsey, and Leah are involved immediately.
+We think they are three of the best coordinators in adoption!
+They are available to their expectant moms for support.
+They always come to the women wherever they are, they work around their schedule and include the family and friends that give them support.
+As problem solvers, they look at their expectant moms’ lives and set budgets, advise them on their birth fathers, and more.
 They know that helping them choose the perfect match in a family is everything.
-It gives birth mothers comfort and confidence in their adoption plan, knowing they have a family who will talk of them with love and keep their promises.
+It gives expectant moms comfort and confidence in their adoption plan, knowing they have a family who will talk of them with love and keep their promises.

-Leah comes to ASC fresh out of college with a degree is Social Work.
+Leah comes to ASC with a degree in Social Work.
 She has a passion for adoption that stems from her personal experiences and is excited to be able to support those going through the adoption process.
 She has been so inspired by the strength of the birth moms she has met and by the endless love and care of our adoptive families.
 She is thrilled to be a part of the ASC team.

 Adoption Assistant and Phone Duty Support

-Kathryn has four children- two boys and two girls.
+Kathryn has five children- two boys and three girls.
 Her children have been a daily fixture at the agency with seven “aunts” enjoying them throughout the day.
 Kathryn joined the Center in 2007 and assists adoptive parents in maintaining their home study documentation.
 She also processes correspondence between adoptive parents and birth parents, helping families continue the relationship they started during the adoption process.

 Diane was with ASC as a birth mom coordinator and home study provider for ten years before moving into school-based counseling services.
 She returned to ASC in 2009 as Clinical Director, providing domestic home studies.
-She is the adoptive parent of two little girls, adopted as siblings in 1995.
+She is the adoptive parent of two girls, adopted as siblings in 1995.
 In addition, Diane is providing “Kid Counseling” at the center, providing individual therapy, family therapy, play therapy, bonding and attachment therapy, adoption-related therapy and behavioral therapy.
+She also provides counseling for birth mothers post-placement.

 Diane is an L.C.S.W. and very highly qualified.